trinodb/trino/docs/src/main/sphinx/routines/examples.md

 ## Top-N

-Trino already has a built-in [aggregate function](/functions/aggregate) called `approx_most_frequent()`, that can calculate most frequently occurring values.
+Trino already has a built-in [aggregate function](/functions/aggregate) called `approx_most_frequent()` that can calculate the most frequently occurring values.
 It returns a map with values as keys and number of occurrences as values.
 Maps are not ordered, so when displayed, the entries can change places on subsequent runs of the same query, and readers must still compare all frequencies to find the one most frequent value.
-The following is a routine returns ordered results as a string.
+The following is a routine that returns ordered results as a string:

 ```sql
 FUNCTION format_topn(input map<varchar, bigint>)